The Study Variety of Conformal Kinematics: Conformal Geometric Algebra and Dual Quaternions

 the point at infinity is represented by $e_\infty$.
 Vectors $n_1e_1+n_2e_2+n_3e_3+de_\infty$ where the coefficient of $e_o$ is zero represent planes with normal $n=(n_1,n_2,n_3)$ and oriented distance $d/||n||$ to the origin.
 All other vectors $a=\alpha(e_0+m_1e_1+m_2e_2+m_3e_3 + 1/2(m_1^2+m_2^2+m_3^2-\sigma) e_\infty)$ in \CGA represent spheres with midpoint $(m_1,m_2,m_3)\in\R^3$ and radius $r=\sqrt{\sigma}=\sqrt{a\reverse{a}/\alpha^2}$.
 If $\sigma$ is negative, the sphere has an imaginary radius.
 It is natural to view spheres with zero radius as Euclidean points with spheres of radius zero, that is, real multiples of vectors in \eqref{eq:point}.

 A rotor is often defined as an element of \CGAp satisfying $a\reverse{a} = \reverse{a}{a} = 1$.
-Rotors form the group of direct conformal displacements of conformally closed three-dimensional Euclidean space $\R^3 \cup \{\infty\}$ which is isomorphic to $\SO[4,1]$ (c.f.~\cite[Chapter~8.4]{bayro-corrochano19}).
-Sometimes, the rotor condition is relaxed to $a\reverse{a} = \reverse{a}a = \pm 1$ whence rotors are isomorphic to $\OO[4,1]$ and describe conformal displacements.
-We follow, in principle, this later convention but even consider rotors up to multiplication with non-zero scalars.
+Rotors form a double-cover of the group of direct conformal displacements of conformally closed three-dimensional Euclidean space $\R^3 \cup \{\infty\}$ which is isomorphic to $\SO[4,1]$ (c.f.~\cite[Chapter~8.4]{bayro-corrochano19}).
+We relax the rotor condition to $a\reverse{a} = \reverse{a}a = \pm 1$, thus arriving at the algebra's spin group, a double-cover of the group of conformal displacements which itself is isomorphic to~$\OO[4,1]$.
+In order to get rid of the representation ambiguities, we consider the spin group modulo the real multiplicative group $\R^\times$.
+We call its elements \emph{homogeneous spinors.}